gvenezia/recent-tracks-info-lastfm/README.md

 # What Have You Been Listening to?
-This app uses the Last.fm API to fetch your most recently played music and display them as a list of cards.
+This app uses the Last.fm API to fetch your most recently played songs and display them as a list of cards.
 Each card contains extra information, like artist bio and genre tags, that you'd otherwise have to search for.

 ### User Stories
 - View my (Gaetano's) recent listening history